balazsbme/keep-the-future-human-survival-rpg/README.md

 Running the Q\&A pipeline is simple.

 1.  **Customize the Script (Optional):**
-    Open the `mini_rag.py` file and modify the following variables at the bottom to point to your desired documentation and question:
+    Open the `rag_pipeline.py` file and modify the following variables at the bottom to point to your desired documentation and question:

     ```python
-    # Define the documentation URLs and the question to ask
     DOC_URLS = [
         "https://your-doc-url-1.com",
         "https://your-doc-url-2.com"